KRFOSS/kali-docs/arm/raspberry-pi-with-luks-full-disk-encryption/index.md

 4.9.59-Re4son-Kali-Pi+
 ```

-We then use that version info to generate an initial initramfs file.
+We then use that version info to generate an initial initramfs file:

 ```console
 kali@kali:~$ mkinitramfs -o /boot/initramfs.gz 4.9.59-Re4son-Kali-Pi+
 ```

-We change the default root password.
+We change the default root password:

 ```console
 kali@kali:~$ sudo passwd root
 ```

-Next, we modify the boot parameters in cmdline.txt and config.txt.
+Next, we modify the boot parameters in cmdline.txt and config.txt:

 ```console
 kali@kali:~$ vim /boot/cmdline.txt